 Like any innovation project this assignment will cover the following fields: Viability: create a business case for this tool looking at an on-line environment and (international) scalability of the tool.
 Do we apply a subscription model and how to offer customization?
 How to integrate the tool with consulting and training offered by Sustar.
 Desirability: research the assumption that the tool will help teams by testing with actual Sustar clients.
 Identify our future clients and their set of needs.
 Feasibility: how to create a trustworthy tool in an on-line platform.
 How to integrate an on-demand and automated printout of custom made canvasses.
 Can we offer e-training modules and how to set-up a sustainable integration with clients operating environment.
 Sustainability: how does this tool help with the ESG goals of the client and how can it make life easier with regards to reporting needs like CSRD for our clients as well as for us.

 As Sustar is a no desk company we cannot offer you a desk in an office, We meet when and where needed.
-We do offer guidance by 2 weathered industrial designer engineers and a close working relation with our clients (like Atag, Wienerberger, Basil).
+We do offer guidance by 3 weathered industrial designer engineers and a close working relation with our clients (like Atag, Wienerberger, Basil, Ambiance).
 In addition we are open for candidates that would be interested to further develop this product as a future partner or employee of Sustar.

-For more information please contact: TUDelft: Prof. dr. Hultink, H.j.hultink@tudelft.nl Sustar: ir Thomas van Daal: thomas@sustar.nl, www.sustar.nl
+For more information please contact: Sustar: ir Thomas van Daal: thomas@sustar.nl, www.sustar.nl